SamelCamel/KH3BetterCritLevelOne/README.md

 - A computer with stable internet connection

 # NOTE
+Replacing a save slot with this file will delete that save slot.
+I am not responsbible for lost data.

 This page will walk you through the process of editing your save as best as possible.
 This guide assumes that you already know how to use Save Wizard at a basic, fundamental level.
 There are easy guides to follow if you don't know how to do something that I mention.
 It also assumes you know how to copy your save data to a USB drive from your PS4 (Also very google-able).
 If you have any questions, DM @SamelCamel_m8 on Twitter and I will try to answer your questions as best as possible!

 # Instructions: